abhii00/portfolioserver/README.md

 ### **New Skills**

 * NodeJS and Express.
-* Backend design, API requests and serving data.
+* Backend design and serving data.
+* API Requests.

 ### **Skills Developed**